nebulazorua/andromeda-engine-legacy/README.md

 "ANDROMEDA ENGINE IS GOATED" - bbpanzu

-Made as an alternative to other engines because im a lil' bitch and thought I could take a shot, so I did Fully rebindable controls, a brand new input system based on other rhythm games' (Though you can goto week 6's) VERY customisable, even down to judgement window presets SICK AS FUCK WEEK 6 SHADERS THAT YOU CAN ACTUALLY RUN!!!
+Made as an alternative to other engines because im a lil' bitch and thought I could take a shot, so I did.
+- Fully rebindable controls, a brand new input system based on other rhythm games' (Though you can goto week 6's)
+- VERY customisable, even down to judgement window presets
+- SICK AS FUCK WEEK 6 SHADERS THAT YOU CAN ACTUALLY RUN!!!
 (SUCK ON THAT TABI) ((idk why they work though LOL THEY JUST DO ITS MAGIC))
-Scroll velocity
+- Scroll velocity

 AND IM STILL WORKIN' ON IT